freemyipod/wInd3x/README.md

 Building
 --------

-You'll need go, libusb, and [keystone](https://github.com/keystone-engine/keystone) (not the OpenStack keystone).
+You'll need go and libusb.
 Then:

     $ go build